statbiophys/NoisET/README.md

 </br>

 First function of NoisET is to infer statistical null model of sequence counts and variability, using RepSeq experiments.
-In the main code file noisettes.py, this function is refered under the class Experimental_Noise_Model.
-In the first notebook,
+In the main code file noisettes.py, this function is associated to the class Experimental_Noise_Model.
+In the notebook [Null Model Learning], replicates of patient $S_1$ from [Pogorelyy PNASref] are used to extract sampling noise dispersion.

-Not the same class of functions:
+!! default input : initial parameters, maxcount mincount

+To learn the null model, the acquisition model type - noise model (acq_model_type)

 Choose the model choosing a keyword: